MeganTran6023/VanDerVaartLab.MT/README.md

 ## __10/23__

-Finishing annotating mutate.sh
+Finished annotating mutate.sh

-* Better understood awk in context of making a certain uracil base mutation in a DNA strand
+* Better understood awk and sed in context of making a certain uracil base mutation in a DNA strand